Reviews You Can Rely On

 Expensive

-The POC Ventral Air Mips stands with the award winners for its excellent ventilation and comfortable design, at one of the lightest weights in our test lineup.
-The deep recessed air channels move air very efficiently from the large forehead vents to the open trailing edge.
+The POC Ventral Air MIPS stands proud with the other award winners for its excellent ventilation and comfortable design.
+The deep, recessed air channels move air very efficiently from the large forehead vents to the open trailing edge, retaining the blunt trailing edge that is signature to their line of helmets.
+POC markets that this aft design is an aerodynamic advantage over other shapes.
 The lightweight construction proved very comfortable on 100+ mile rides without creating any neck strain.
-The liner pads wick moisture away and don't create hotspots.
-Our testers had no complaints regarding this model.
+The very thin liner that makes up the Mips Air Node system also holds the small foam pads that wick moisture away and prevent hot spots.

 Compare Products